 (1g) Subsection (1e) does not apply in relation to a notice which gives effect to a management plan.

-(2) A classification of land as a temporary control area under subsection (1)(d) shall only be made for the purposes of public safety or the protection of flora or fauna, or both flora and fauna, and a notice of classification —
+(2) A classification of land as a temporary control area under subsection (1)(d) —

+(a) shall be made for only one or more of these purposes —

+(i) public safety;

+(ii) protecting flora or fauna, or both flora and fauna;

+(iii) protecting the value of the land to the culture and heritage of Aboriginal persons;

+and
-(a) shall not have effect for a period exceeding 90 days; but

-(b) may be made more than once for the same purpose and for the same area.
+(b) shall not have effect for more than 90 days but may be made more than once for the same purpose and for the same land.

 (2a) A classification of land as a forest products temporary control area under subsection (1aa) shall only be made for the purposes of public safety or the safety of persons engaged in the harvesting or stockpiling of forest products, or in the construction or maintenance of roads, under the Forest Products Act 2000, and a notice of classification —